 I feel I should walk to the end – after all, this is a bit like a pier, and my informal rule for piers is that I have to walk to the end of them, if I’m allowed.
 The huge structure to the left is Barrow Lifeboat Station.

 Piel Island‘s known history dates from the time of King Stephen who, in 1127, gave the island to the Savignac monks as part of a land grant for an abbey.
 The monks fortified the island in 1327 with a motte and bailey fortified warehouse to repel pirates and raiders.
 It also kept the customs men at bay, as smuggling was widespread at the time and the abbey was known to have been involved.
-In 1920, Piel island and castle was gifted to the people of Barrow by the Duke of Buccleigh as a war memorial to those who gave their lives in the great war.
+In 1920, Piel island and castle was gifted to the people of Barrow by the Duke of Buccleigh as a war memorial to those who gave their lives in the Great War.
 Today there is a ferry that takes people over to the island on summer weekends.

 The landlord of the pub on the island – the Ship Inn – is known as ‘The King of Piel’.
 A tradition known as the ‘Knighthood of Piel’ involves a large oak chair, and anyone who sits in it is made a ‘Knight of Piel’.
 The ceremonial knighting is carried out by the King of Piel or a fellow knight.
 The present-day cost of becoming a knight is to buy a round of drinks for all those present.
-However, the privilege afforded to knights is that they may demand food and lodging off the innkeeper should they be shipwrecked on Piel.
+The privilege afforded to knights is that they may demand food and lodging off the innkeeper should they be shipwrecked on Piel.

 On the walk back I see the ferry parked up, and feel glad that I didn’t get the opportunity to risk my life.
 I suppose I might have got a free pie and a pint off the King of Piel though after the almost inevitable shipwrecking….